telent/nixwrt/README.nixwrt.md

 directory:

-    nix-build nixwrt.nix -A tftproot -o yun --argstr target yun rsync -a yun/ /tftp/ # or wherever
+    nix-build nixwrt.nix -A tftproot -o yun --argstr target yun rsync -cIa yun/ /tftp/ # rync should ignore timestamps when comparing

 On a serial connection to the Yun, get into the U-Boot monitor (hit YUN RST button, then press RET a couple of times - or in newer